anahelenasilva/anascoding/content/about/index.md

 I've worked as a Tech Lead from Oct-2023 to Feb-2025 for a fintech company, with a 5 people team, including: 2 backend developers, 1 mobile developer, 1 product manager and 1 product designer.
 I work very close to the PM and the PD, since we decided together what were the team's next steps, along with the company's big picture.
 I've learned A LOT about this role and about myself during this time.
 It was quite a journey.

-Now, I'm currently working as a Senior Software Engineer at PicpPay, one of the biggest fintechs in Brazil, where I work with a very talented team, building PicPay's chat platform, using Golang, AWS and microservices architecture.
-It's been a great experience so far, and I'm learning a lot with this new stack.
+I've also worked as a Senior Software Engineer at PicPay, one of the biggest fintechs in Brazil, where I worked with a very talented team, building PicPay's chat platform, using Golang, AWS and microservices architecture.
+It's been a great experience, and I learned a lot with this new stack.

+I'm currently working as Senior Software Engineer at Clutch, a company that specializes in transforming Credit Unions into forward-thinking FinTechs.
+Here, I'm building Clutch's backend using NodeJS, Typescript and AWS.

 I started this blog after I watched [NetworkChuck's video](https://youtu.be/dnE7c0ELEH8?si=OR3-2j_nPOZx4Qdn) about why he started a blog and why should we.
 It's also a way to put myself out there in the web and a way to share what I learn.
 Besides, it'll probably make me learn things in a different way, since I need to write what I'm learning and what I'm thinking at the moment.